mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

    <img src="/static/toolpad/docs/deploy-2.png" alt="Deploy description" width="475px" />

-1. Your deployed app will automatically open in a new browser tab
+Once deployed, the app will automatically open in a new browser tab.